To climb to the next level you’re going to need help, not just hard work

-You know what you want.
-Maybe it’s the next level of your career.
-Maybe it’s starting a side project or new business.
-Maybe it’s 6 pack abs.
+When it comes to productivity, you have a good idea how much you want to get done: Maybe it’s the next level of your career, or it’s starting a side project or new business, or maybe it’s getting that 6-pack you’ve been working on for a while now.
 It’s just a matter of getting there.

-So how do we get there?
+So how do we get to that level of productivity?
 If you believe in #grindneverstops, it’s simply a matter of hard work.
-If you want to get fit, you have to hit the gym every day.
-If you want to publish a book, you have to write until your fingers fall off.
+In order to get fit, you have to hit the gym every day.
+In order to publish a book, you have to write until your fingers fall off.

 While it’s true you have to work to achieve your goals, we often overvalue individual hard work and undervalue getting the help of others.